jvizcar/Dockerfiles/pytorch/latest/README.md

 ### tag: latest
 *26 June 2019*

-This version is built from Pytorch Docker version with 0.4.1 PyTorch version and cuda 9.0.
-This is an older version as of day of creation but works with Ubuntu 18.04 and tested on two GPU models: Titan V and GTX 2070.
+This version is built from Pytorch Docker version with 1.1.0 PyTorch version and cuda 10.0.
+This is the newest version available from Pytorch Docker that is not nightly or devel.
+Tested on Ubuntu 18.04 and a GTX 2070 GPU (and NVIDIA driver: 410.104).

 Also contains jupyter notebook and pyvips for working with virtual images (i.e. .svs, .ndpi, etc).